Swirlyder/I-m-a-sirvivor/workspace sir vivor/README.md

 `.gift [user]` - Gives `[user]` a gift.
 Requires: + % @ #

+`.gif` - Displays a gif.
+Requires: #

 `.agif` - Displays a random anime gif.
 Requires: #

 `.roast [user]` - Roasts the given `[user]`.
 Requires: % @ #

+`.smogon` - Displays a link to the Survivor leaderboard thread on Smogon forums.
+Requires: + % @ #

 Roomauth and former roomauth have their own custom commands which can be seen by doing `.[username]`.
 These commands display a message as so desired by the user.